khalua/stockr/README.md

 Stockr
 ========

-Behold! a Sinatra webapp that fetches lastTrade from Yahoo Finance.
+Behold! a Sinatra webapp that fetches lastTrade and full name from Yahoo Finance.

 Hand crafted artisinal code with no boilerplate.